 Hole 12: Left side is a red penalty area defined by red stakes and lines painted on cart path.
 Note that almost the entire cart path has red lines painted on its right edge, indicating that this entire long, painted section of the cart path both defines and is within the margin of the hazard.
 No free relief from the cart path if your ball is within the penalty area — play it as it lies or take penalty area relief.
 (Free relief from cart path may only be taken if ball is outside of penalty area and path interferes with stance or swing.)

 Hole 13: Left side is a red penalty area defined by red stakes and lines.
 Note that part of the cart path near large boulders has red lines painted on its right edge, indicating that this entire painted section of the cart path both defines and is within the margin of the hazard.
 No free relief from the cart path if your ball is within the penalty area — play it as it lies or take penalty area relief.
 (Free relief from cart path may only be taken if ball is outside of penalty area and path interferes with stance or swing.)
 Internal out of bounds right of pond to the right of tee box, and further on all along the right side as defined by white stakes and white paint on the cart path.
-Out of bounds on right side ends at painted tree past green near far end of tee box for 14th hole.
+Out of bounds on right side ends at the point of the last white paint mark on cart path at the end of the 14th tee box, and moves perpendicular to the cart path and away from the hole from that point.
 This internal out of bounds is only applicable when playing the 13th hole.
 Close to green there is also out of bounds left, near the red penalty area.
 For penalty area relief, it must be known or virtually certain that ball remained in the penalty area and is not lost or out of bounds left.